juliamauri/Ruls-Template/README.md

 Download, open project and code.

-Visual Studio project (x86 & x64) with SDL2, Dear ImGui and OpenGL 3.0
+CMake C++ Project and VCPKG with SDL2, Dear ImGui and OpenGL 3.0

 ## 3rd Party Licenses